 The church is famous for kicking sinners out, even though they are the very people the church is designed to serve!
 Like I said last week, I think troubled people need extra grace; they don’t need to be cut off just when they are in their deepest trouble.
 I think most churches are trying to figure out how to do that.
 We’ve dared to make our solutions to sin a feature of who we are.
-Some of our ideas seem so new to people, it has not been unusual for our approach to conflict to cause conflict!
+Some of our ideas about reconciliation seem so new to people, it has not been unusual for our approach to cause conflict!

-This incident I want to tell you about, even though I’m not worrying about remembering all the facts perfectly, helped us create a useful approach to the kind of conflict that endangers people and threatens the whole church.
+The incident I want to tell you about, even though I’m not worrying about remembering all the facts perfectly, helped us create a useful approach to the kind of conflict that endangers people and threatens the whole church.
 We sum it up in our statement: Forgiveness and Containment.

 A couple popped up from our South Philly neighborhood.
 Each of them were in a cell group.
 They seemed excited that she was pregnant and they wanted to get married.
 They were emotionally needy but both seemed to be gaining new faith.
 They wanted to become covenant members rather spontaneously and so we said, “Why not?”
 We baptized them, married them and made them covenant members on the same day!
 The week after they joined our covenant, their marriage went into a dramatic meltdown.
 Violence.
 Midnight phone calls.
 She locked him out and he stayed at his cell leader’s house.
 Come to find out she had a restraining order on him even as they were getting married and making a covenant!
 It was a spectacularly messy situation.